intelagense/rwxrob/log/2021/01/22/README.md

+## Friday, January 22, 2021, 7:53:11PM EST <1611363191>

+Just watching some Twitch coding streamers and I gotta say I have nothing positive to say.
+I'm trying really hard to not go negative.
+I just cannot believe what people actually think is important to work on.
+There's nothing wrong with recreation, but when that becomes the entire focus of everything you do it's time to re-examine your life's choices.
+It's probably just my age showing, as usual.

 ## Friday, January 22, 2021, 6:29:23PM EST <1611358163>

 Discovered that for power `gh` (GitHub CLI) users it makes a lot more